-- Exploring the amazing, colour-changing, salt flats of Fuencaliente.
+- Exploring the colour-changing, salt flats at Fuencaliente.

-- Touring colourful Santa Cruz de la Palma, the island’s historic capital.
+- Colourful Santa Cruz de la Palma, the island’s historic capital.

 - Climbing and walking in Caldera de Taburiente National Park.

-5/5 Fuerteventura – for best family beach holidays in the Canary Islands
+Fuerteventura has the best beaches in the Canary Islands

-Fuerteventura is the oldest of the Canary Islands and home to over 150km of beaches – more than any other island in the very beachy Canaries.
-Just don’t a expect acres of sun loungers and crowded sands.
-The shores here are wildly beautiful and finding a deserted spot is never difficult.
-Undeveloped Fuerteventura gives younger kids a lot more freedom than its busier neighbours.
-Sporty teens love the windsurfing, kitesurfing and plain old surfing here.
-And soulful families have quaint villages and the charming little city of Betancuria to explore – not to mention the island’s curious collection of ancient windmills.
+Fuerteventura is the oldest of the Canary Islands and home to over 150km of beaches, just don’t expect acres of sun loungers and crowds.
+The sands here are wildly beautiful and often practically deserted so you can give kids a lot more freedom here than on the busier Canaries.
+Sporty teenagers will love the windsurfing, kitesurfing and plain old surfing here.
+And soulful types have quaint villages and the charming little city of Betancuria to fall in love with.

-- Direct UK flights to Fuerteventura take four hours, 20 minutes.
+- Direct UK flights to Fuerteventura take from 4 hours, 20 minutes.

-- La Concha Beach is one of the loveliest in the Canaries.
+- La Concha Beach is one of the loveliest in Europe.

 - Lobos Islet Natural Park is a haven for monk seals and sea lions.